UNINETTSigma2/documentation/apps/nco.md

 ## Running NCO

-To load the default NCO module, run in the terminal
+To load the NCO module, run in the terminal

-    module load NCO
+    module load NCO/4.6.6-intel-2017a

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 | Module     | Version     |
 | :------------- | :------------- |